 I presently live in Boston, MA.
 I grew up in Kalamazoo, Michigan.
-I was born in Raleigh, NC.

 I am also passionate about innovation and entrepreneurship.
 Towards that end, I was Co-Founder of MODALYST, a business-to-business online wholesale platform for connecting designers and boutiques.
 I also Co-Founded the Harvard Medical Student Review, a student-managed, peer-reviewed online journal.
 While as a senior at MIT, I worked on developing TIMtalks as a Founding Member and my inaugural talk was on the undruggable protein problem and carving your own path in life.
 I also served as Co-Editor-in-Chief of the MIT Undergraduate Research Journal and Co-President of the MIT Bioengineering-Biomedical Engineering Society.